Researcher | Data Scientist | Educator | Problem Solver

 "I have an idea!" - Get to know me.
 You will hear this often.

-In a previous chapter of my life, I had the privilege of working as a culinary arts instructor.
+In a previous chapter of my life, I had the privilege of working as a high school teacher.
 This experience taught me an invaluable lesson - the way in which you teach can have a profound impact on how people learn.
 I often found myself employing innovative strategies to enhance our interactions, the quality of questions they posed, and the way they applied their knowledge moving forward.
 This desire to explore human behavior fueled my passion to become a researcher with a focus on learning and understanding.

 Current Projects